-The positive impact of economic variances and assumption changes (approximately 400 million Euro) is due to the economic environment, particularly as regards the reference rates and the economic experience variances mainly related to a higher market value of the assets in 2012.
+The positive impact of economic variances and assumption changes (approximately 338 million Euro) is mainly due to the improvement in the economic environment, particularly as regards the reference rates and the economic experience variances mainly related to a higher market value of the assets in 2013.

-The value added by new life business in the period was positive for approximately 10 million Euro.
+The value added by new life business in the period was 31 million Euro.

-The value added by new asset management business in the period of 193 million Euro, almost entirely related to business distributed in Italy.
+The value added by new asset management business in the period was 288 million Euro, almost entirely related to business distributed in Italy.

-New Italian banking business added 47 million Euro, related mostly to proprietary mortgages and structured bonds.
+New Italian banking business added 26 million Euro, related mostly to proprietary mortgages and structured bonds.